 In general it usually takes about 2-3 weeks to find an apartment in Toronto.
 Apartment listings usually go up 1-2 months previous to their availability.
 So if you’re looking to move beginning of September it is usually good to start looking in July.

-The residence houses over 500 students in fully furnished 2-bedroom suites that include a kitchenette and 3-piece bathroom.
+The George houses over 500 students in fully furnished 2-bedroom suites that include a kitchenette and 3-piece bathroom.
 The rooms are fully loaded, with Wi-Fi, cable television and a flat screen TV, phone with local calling, and floor to ceiling windows.

 Our common spaces are second to none, featuring a BBQ patio, large games room, relaxation area with media screens, and study space overlooking the city.